-For get take out and make this Healthy Sesame Chicken stir-fry!
-Chicken is coated in a light batter and pan-fried instead of deep frying and tossed in a simple, light and flavorful sauce.
+For get take-out and make this Lighter Sesame Chicken stir-fry!
+Chicken is coated in a light batter, pan-fried instead of deep frying and tossed in a simple, light and flavorful sauce.
 Serves 6 in under an hour.

 Sesame chicken is one of my favorite Chinese dishes to order.